Academic Credits and Costs

-If a student withdraws or is dismissed, they will be refunded all tuition to which they are not financially obligated as described in the previous 'Tuition' section.
-Additionally, students are eligible for a partial refund based on the refund policy described below.
-The withdrawal or dismissal date is indicated on the formal written notice or in the absence of formal written notice the withdrawal date is defined as fourteen calendar days after the student's last day of attendance.
+If a student withdraws or is dismissed, s/he may be eligible for a partial refund based on the refund policy described below.
+The withdrawal or dismissal date is indicated on the formal written notice.
+In the absence of a formal written notice, the withdrawal date is defined as fourteen calendar days after the student's last day of attendance.

-Students who attend under the 3+1 option who are required to pay tuition to their college/university during the clinical year and who withdraw or are dismissed from the program are subject to the refund policy of their college/university for the tuition paid to that institution.
+In addition to their financial obligation to this program as described above, students who attend under the 3+1 option who are required to pay tuition to their college/university during the clinical year, and who withdraw or are dismissed from the program, are subject to the refund policy of their college/university for the tuition paid to that institution.
 The student is advised to check with his/her academic advisor for policies specific to each institution.

 Accepted students are strongly encouraged to have a laptop or tablet computer capable of connecting to wireless internet for use during the program.
 Other expenses including housing, transportation, meals, healthcare and certification exam fees are the responsibility of the student.